EricGebhart/bike-gear-calc/README.md

 a nice gear calculator SPA in clojurescript.
 But then, well, it's so simple, it would be nice if it worked in clojure, and then it would be nice to use clojure.spec, so here we are, on the way.

+## fixed gear skid patches

+I did not write this, it came from the bike forums somewhere I think.

+Simplify the gear ratio to the smallest equivalent whole number ratio.
+For single legged skidders, the number of skid patches is the denominator.
+For folks who can skid with either foot forward (ambidextrous skidders): if the numerator is even, the number of skid patches is still the denominator. if the numerator is odd, the number of skid patches is the denominator * 2.

+48x20 => 24x10 => 12x5 results in 5 skid patches for both single and ambidextrous skidders.
+43x18 results in 18 patches for single skidders but 36 for ambidextrous skidders.

+Notice that the number of skid patches doubles not when the chainring is odd, but when the simplified gear numerator is odd, thus ...
+42x16 => 21x8 results in 8 patches for single skidders but 16 for ambidextrous skidders.
+What gear should I choose?
+Non-skidders should choose even toothed gears to maximize chain and sprocket life.
+Single-legged skidders should choose odd toothed chainrings to maximize skid patches.
+Ambidextrous skidders can choose even toothed gears where the chainring simplifies to an odd number to get both extended drivetrain wear and doubled skid patches.

 ## References